BT 700 BIKEPACKING

 What to Ride

 Over the Loon was designed as bikepacking route with an emphasis on rugged terrain, so the recommended format is a drop bar bike with 650b or 29-inch wheels.
 If using 700 wheels, it’s advised to use 45mm tires or larger for improved comfort.
-Skinny rubber will make the ride less fun, especially on the rougher unmaintained road and rail trail sections that can be chunky in spots.
-Tires in the range of 1.9 to 2.5 will work well on 650b or 29-inch wheels.
+Skinny rubber will make the ride less fun, especially on the rougher, unmaintained road and rail trail sections that can be chunky in spots.
+Tires in the range of 1.9 to 2.4 will work well on 650b or 29-inch wheels.
 A rigid or hardtail MTB would also be perfectly suitable for the route and a good option on some of the more rowdy stuff.
-Good gear ratios will make it easier to tackle some of the punchy inclines when loaded down with gear.
+Good gear ratios will make it easier to tackle the punchy inclines when loaded down with gear.
 You really can’t have enough gears for this route.
 Run tubeless if possible to mitigate the chances of flats in some of the rockier areas.

 Tough Stuff